United Kingdom football sexual abuse scandal: Action against Celtic FC

+In April 2025, following a lawsuit over claims of historical sexual abuse, Thompsons Solicitors said about 70% of cases relating to former Celtic Boys Club players had been settled by Celtic plc, resulting in a seven-figure payout.
+Further settlements were expected.

 Police

 Initially, Cheshire police were reported to be liaising with Greater Manchester Police over the allegations, with the Manchester force later confirming it was launching an investigation and co-operating with Operation Hydrant, the national co-ordination hub for historical child abuse investigations concerning persons of public prominence.
 On 26 November Hampshire Police said it was looking into claims of "non-recent child abuse within the football community", while the Metropolitan Police also opened investigations.
 By 1 December, Staffordshire Police, Police Scotland, Essex Police, Norfolk Police and North Wales Police were reported to be among 17 forces examining claims of historical sex abuse in football.
 On 6 December 2016, the Police Service of Northern Ireland became the 21st UK police force to confirm it was investigating claims.
 On 13 December 2016, the Metropolitan Police said it was investigating 106 allegations of historical sexual abuse at 32 London football clubs (including four in the Premier League, two in the Championship, three against clubs in Leagues One and Two and 21 other clubs including non-league or non-professional or amateur teams).
 Some six weeks later (30 January 2017), the Met were reported to be investigating 255 separate allegations against individuals at 77 clubs, including all five London Premiership teams.

 By 3 December 2016, 55 professional and non-league clubs had been cited by people claiming they were abused.
 On 9 December 2016, the National Police Chiefs' Council (NPCC) said 83 potential suspects and 98 clubs were involved in the inquiry into child abuse; on 21 December 2016, the NPCC's figures were updated to 155 suspects and 148 clubs, with detectives said to be examining possible attacks on 429 people.
 The "higher than usual" volume of calls was said to be delaying police interviews and investigations, with some respondents waiting more than a month; the first wave of victims waited an average of six weeks to be interviewed.
 The increase in allegations of child sexual abuse linked to football led Cheshire Police to ask the Home Office for extra funding.